krantic/azure-docs/articles/active-directory/develop/v2-oauth2-auth-code-flow.md

 ms.custom: aaddev, identityplatformtop40
 ---

-# Microsoft identity platform and OAuth 2.0 authorization code flow
+# Microsoft identity platform and OAuth 2.0 authorization code grant

-The OAuth 2.0 authorization code grant type, or _auth code flow_, enables a client application to obtain authorized access to protected resources like web APIs.
-The auth code flow requires a user-agent that supports redirection from the authorization server (the Microsoft identity platform) back to your application.
+The OAuth 2.0 authorization code grant type, enables a client application to obtain authorized access to protected resources like web APIs.
+The auth code grant requires a user-agent that supports redirection from the authorization server (the Microsoft identity platform) back to your application.
 For example, a web browser, desktop, or mobile application operated by a user to sign in to your app and access their data.

 This article describes low-level protocol details usually required only when manually crafting and issuing raw HTTP requests to execute the flow, which we do **not** recommend.
 Instead, use a [Microsoft-built and supported authentication library](reference-v2-libraries.md) to get security tokens and call protected web APIs in your apps.

-## Applications that support the auth code flow
+## Applications that support the auth code grant <!--move to OpenID Connect guide-->

-Use the auth code flow paired with Proof Key for Code Exchange (PKCE) and OpenID Connect (OIDC) to get access tokens and ID tokens in these types of apps:
+Use the auth code grant paired with Proof Key for Code Exchange (PKCE) and OpenID Connect (OIDC) to get access tokens and ID tokens in these types of apps:

 - [Single-page web application (SPA)](v2-app-types.md#single-page-apps-javascript)
 - [Standard (server-based) web application](v2-app-types.md#web-apps)